Marci Palatella

 The estate, part of the Ritchie Land Trust, is purported to have been home, as early as 1776, of one of the founding fathers of Kentucky bourbon, Wattie Boone.
 It had been an old tobacco farm, then much later, a music venue beloved by the community.
 More recently, it served as a country wedding venue.
 Three large barns sat on this historic site and Marci, with family friends, spent two years turning it into Preservation Distillery.
 In 2017, her first barrel was filled.

 Preservation is Nelson County and this region’s first and only exclusively pot-distilled producer.
 Proudly, Preservation is Kentucky’s first sustainability focused distillery, as well as its first female founded distillery.
 All batches are small, consisting of only one to three barrels.
 Typically, ten barrels are currently filled daily at the distillery; the emphasis is on flavor, ageing and, above all, superior quality.
 Nothing is bottled until Marci feels it is ready.
 She is fond of saying, “We’re not in a hurry”.
-Her first introduction of the Preservation Label was a pot distilled wheated bourbon was introduced at more than seven years old in 2024 and which was “Unheard of for a first release.”
+Her first introduction of the Preservation Label was a pot distilled wheated bourbon; introduced at more than seven years old in 2024 and which was “Unheard of for a first release.”

 Another thing that sets Preservation products apart is that most are bottled in wine bottles.
 It seems appropriate, as Marci comes from Northern California’s wine country and has a wine and spirits marketing background.
 This creates packages that are distinctive on the retail store shelves.